 I was startled when Ralph Ellison died.
 The writer of a modern classic about burning hatred had still been alive through all the cold, bitter winter of 1994.
 I had never wondered why Invisible Man remained its author's first and only novel, and I was stunned to have to be reminded how greatly I admire it.

 How easy it was to accept Ellison's silence.
 We are all too used to artists who simply give up or destroy themselves, just as we are used to young black voices never penetrating below 125th Street.
 A gay man has made silence, his sewn lips, an emblem of himself.
-What incentive was there to do more, especially in the left-wing avant garde of midcentury urban America, to which Ellison and his subject alike belong?
-Joyce in his own exile had made silence, patience, and cunning part of the myth of modernism.
+What incentive was there to do more, especially in the avant-garde of midcentury urban America, to which Ellison and his subject alike belong?
+Joyce in his own exile had made silence, patience, and cunning part of the myth of Modernism.

 We are even more used to blacks dying spiritually, or all too literally, well before their time, as if to create their only identity out of the waste they are supposed to become anyhow.
 Ellison did not stay to see teenage boys giving up their lives for cheap jewelry or a badly timed smile, but he describes that self-destruction all the same.
 The eerily lit cell from which his invisible man speaks is like a parody of a real torture chamber, where the black man can be proud at last to have no tormentor but his own laughter.

 All the more respect is due a writer who keeps going, even if for Ellison it meant turning his back on America's literature as much as on its violence.
 Like invisible man, he refused society's game; we can be grateful that, unlike his hero, Ellison would not play games at his own and our expense either.
 His reward of sorts has been a polite niche in survey courses on African-American fiction.